mikaelkvist/EpisodeCounter/README.md

 ## TODO

+- Create APK for downloading
-- Use RxJava in a comsistent way (as similar as possible in all cases)
+- Use RxJava in a consistent way (as similar as possible in all cases)
 - Make the RecycerView scroll to the top when a new sorting option is seleted